JessePeplinski/phaser-2d-solid-snake/documentation/prompts.md

 I want to add the ability for the player to "Yell" by pressing the "Q" key.
 On mobile, add a button to yell to the bottom left hand corner of the screen.

 When they yell, AI will say above their heads "What was that noise?" and if they are within a certain range, they will move toward the players position.

+# AI Pathing
+I have an issue with my AI pathing system.
+I have my AI spawn tile and then my AI paths that each AI should follow.
+However, when I open my debug menu for my view path, I see the AI is still trying to access other AI's view paths.
+This should not happen.
+Can you fix this?